AnkushGitRepo/DSA/src/main/java/org/example/Arrays/ArrayReadMe.md

     - If the students are eating sandwich `0`, they will eat the top sandwich on the stack.
     - If the students are eating sandwich `1`, they will remove the top sandwich from the stack and move it to the bottom of the stack.
     - This process will continue until there are no sandwiches in the stack.
 Return the number of students that are unable to eat.
+- **Time Needed to Buy Tickets**: There are `n` people standing in line to buy movie tickets.
+Due to social distancing rules, the cinema only sells tickets every other seat starting from the first seat in the row.
+Return the number of seconds needed to buy the tickets.

 ## How to Use
 - Browse through each Java file to understand the code structure and problem-solving techniques.